A Day in Philadelphia

 To date, the Philadelphia Magic Gardens are the largest work of art created by the talented mosaic artist Isaiah Zagar.
 The beautiful gardens span three city lots and include indoor art galleries and an outdoor maze.
 My friends and I had a great time walking through this magical place.
 It was also the perfect place to take incredible and artsy photos!
 The mosaics are made up of everything from kitchen and floor tiles to bike wheels as well as Latin-American art to china plates.
 You can’t go to Philadelphia without seeing this amazing place!

 Just like every other city in the U.S., Philadelphia has a plethora of amazing options to choose from when it comes to checking out the foodie scene.
-One place that was highly recommended to me was Reading Terminal.
-If you read my recent blog post on Seattle, it is easy to say that Reading Terminal is very similar to Pike Place Market – an indoor farmer’s market and foodie haven.
-In addition to amazing food stands, Reading Terminal offers an incredible selection of Pennsylvania grown produce, locally-sourced meats, fresh seafood, cheeses, baked goods and confections.
+One place that was highly recommended to me was Reading Terminal Market.
+If you read my blog post on Seattle, it is easy to say that Reading Terminal is very similar to Pike Place Market – an indoor farmer’s market and foodie haven.
+In addition to amazing food stands, Reading Terminal offers an incredible selection of Pennsylvania-grown produce, locally-sourced meats, fresh seafood, cheeses, baked goods and confections.
 Just like Pike Place, you could also find fresh-cut flowers, cookbooks, table linens and so much more at Reading Terminal.
 Even if you don’t eat at Reading Terminal, it is still a great place to walk around in.

 After enjoying delicious pizza and wine, we went across the street to grab a refreshing dessert at Capogiro Gelato Artisans.
 At this wonderful gelato place, I enjoyed a hazelnut chocolate dessert and my friends had the mojito flavor.
 It was delicious!